railsmechanic/bankster/README.md

 # Bankster [![Build Status](https://travis-ci.org/railsmechanic/bankster.svg?branch=master)](https://travis-ci.org/railsmechanic/bankster)

-Helps validating IBAN account numbers and BIC numbers.
+An easy to use Elixir validator for IBAN account and BIC numbers.
+It includes IBAN rules for 115 countries and validation for BIC numbers.

-Thats all for the great language Elixir.
+- IBAN validation is done using format, country, length and checksum.
+- BIC validation is done using format.

 ## Installation